 The Jean Charlot Collection (University of Hawai’i at Manoa)

-Charlot was born in Paris and died in Honolulu.
-Known as an artist, teacher and scholar, he was also a critic, poet, and playwright.
-His output of drawings, paintings, murals, prints, sculptures, illustrations and cartoons, as well as books, articles, and other writings was prodigious.
-Wherever he lived—whether in France, Mexico, New York, Georgia, Colorado, Hawai'i or Fiji—his life was full of significant connections with artists and writers, indigenous and working people, influential figures in art and educational institutions, and the Roman Catholic Church.
-He observed art, events and people precisely, wrote frankly and succinctly, often wittily.
+Charlot’s output of drawings, paintings, murals, prints, sculptures, illustrations and cartoons, as well as books, articles, and other writings was prodigious.
+Wherever he lived—whether in France, Mexico, New York, Georgia, Colorado, Hawai‘i or Fiji—his life was full of significant connections with artists and writers, indigenous and working people, influential figures in art and educational institutions, and the Roman Catholic Church.
 He preserved the records of his encounters, together with those of his own creative and scholarly life, in the original artworks, archival documents, research photographs, audiovisual materials, memorabilia and the publications of his personal library that became the basis of the Jean Charlot Collection.
-Donated for purposes of education and research to the University of Hawai'i by his widow, Zohmah Charlot (1909-2000), the Collection has served scholars, artists, students, art lovers and collectors from around the world since it opened in 1983.

 For more detailed information, visit The Jean Charlot Collection (University of Hawai’i at Manoa) page in Artstor.

 • Latin American Art (Colección Patricia Phelps de Cisneros)

 • Modern Latin American Art (Jacqueline Barnitz, Art and Art History Department, The University of Texas at Austin)